-There are plenty of great park for kids in the St. Louis area, but Suson Park in south St. Louis County has something a little extra.
+There are plenty of great parks for kids in the St. Louis area, but Suson Park in south St. Louis County has something a little extra.
 You can take a free tour of the park's working animal farm.
-The farm has cows, pigs, horses, goats, chickens and more.
+The farm has cows, pigs, horses, goats, chickens, and more.
 It's open daily in March from 10:30 a.m. to 3 p.m.
 Starting in April, the farm stays open until 5 p.m.
 Suson Park also has a nice playground and picnic areas for families.

 Blue Morphos at the Butterfly House

 See the Blue Morphos at the Butterfly House in Faust Park.
 Thousands of these brightly colored butterflies fill the conservatory during the month of March.
 Admission to the Butterfly House is $6 for adults and $4 for children ages 3 to 12.
 While in Faust Park, you can also take a spin on the historic St. Louis Carousel.
 Rides are $2 each.

 This spring break, you can take in some returning favorites at the St. Louis Zoo.
 The Penguin & Puffin Coast exhibit is a favorite as are the daily sea lion shows at 1 p.m. and 3 p.m.
 Admission to the Zoo and Penguin & Puffin Coast are free.
 Sea Lion show tickets are available at a discounted rate of $2 a person.

 The Children's Garden at the Missouri Botanical Garden opens for the season with a big celebration in April.
 It's then open daily from 9 a.m. to 4 p.m. through October.
 Admission is $5 for children.
 Adults get in free.

 The circus comes to the Family Arena in St. Charles on March 21, 2019.
 The high-flying show has all your circus favorites including clowns, acrobats, tigers, elephants, and more.
 Tickets are $18 to $38.